eapostol/minimalES6-v01/README.md

 4. For **Is This Ok**, if the settings look good, click yes

-5. Make sure webpack is globally installed, making it available to transpile at your terminal.
-I discovered this issue through user testing with Ala.
+5. Make sure webpack and gulp are globally installed, making it available to transpile at your terminal.
-My machine already has webpack installed globally.

 _npm install -g webpack_
+_npm install -g gulp_

 6. Next install the following modules the order is referenced below, using